cnagpal/DGTHUM110/Assignment03.md

 ## Step 3: Research Method and Plam

+My ojectives for this research are:

+1. What prompts users to search for data sets and other kinds of primary sources
+2. Where and how they search for this information
+3. Issues they have while searching and what they wish was improved

 I decided on a combination of research methods.
 I will be conducting an **interview** and **participatory observation** through a a small user activity.

 In the user activity, I asked the user to use a data set search website to see how they generally interact with a webpage that serves this function.
 Also to observe what features they like and gravitate towards using when looking for data.
 I also asked the user questions in an interview about their searches for data in everday life.